sf105/sttp-book/_chapters/chapter7.md

 We usually call this method `invariant`.
 Then we assert the return value of this method after the constructor, and before and after each public method.
 In these public methods the only preconditions and postconditions that have to hold additionally are the onces that are not in the invariant.
+When handling more complicated invariants, we can split the invariant into more methods.
+Then we use these methods in the `invariant` method.

 {% include example-begin.html %}
 We return to the `FavoriteBooks` with the `merge` method.